 The structure of this paper is as follows.
 We begin with a short introduction on ASP, CASP and IASP.
 Sections 3, 4, 5, and 6 provide the problem statements and the specifications of the encodings for the Weight-Assignment, Reverse-Folding, Hydraulic-System-Planning, and Airport-Pickup benchmarks, respectively.
-In Section 7 we give a performance assessment.
-Finally we draw conclusions.
+In Section 7 we discuss performance.
+In the final section we draw conclusions.